jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

 (3) Subpart 8 of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to every appeal under this section.
 (4) Subject to section 14, where a notice of appeal is filed pursuant to this section, the notice or requirement to which the notice of appeal relates shall be suspended until the appeal has been determined or abandoned.

-### 14 Secretary may require immediate compliance
+### 14 WorkSafe may require immediate compliance
-(1) Notwithstanding sections 11 and 13(4), where a notice of objection is lodged under section 10 by any person in respect of any notice or requirement, the Secretary may advise the objector that the Secretary considers the situation to be one involving immediate danger to life or property, and on being so advised the objector shall immediately take active steps to comply with that notice or requirement.
+(1) Notwithstanding sections 11 and 13(4), where a notice of objection is lodged under section 10 by any person in respect of any notice or requirement, WorkSafe may advise the objector that WorkSafe considers the situation to be one involving immediate danger to life or property, and on being so advised the objector shall immediately take active steps to comply with that notice or requirement.
 (2) Every person commits an offence who fails to comply immediately with any notice or requirement to which subsection (1) applies, and every such person shall be liable on conviction to a fine not exceeding $1,000 for every day or part of a day that such failure continues.
-(3) Without limiting the liability of any person to be convicted of an offence against subsection (2), both the High Court and any District Court shall each have jurisdiction to restrain any contravention or threatened contravention of subsection (1) by injunction on the application of the Secretary, and to make such order in the matter as to costs and otherwise as it thinks fit.
+(3) Without limiting the liability of any person to be convicted of an offence against subsection (2), both the High Court and any District Court shall each have jurisdiction to restrain any contravention or threatened contravention of subsection (1) by injunction on the application of WorkSafe, and to make such order in the matter as to costs and otherwise as it thinks fit.
 (4) No person shall be precluded by any contract or agreement from doing or refraining from doing any such acts as may be necessary to comply with the provisions of this section, or be liable under any contract or agreement to any penalty or forfeiture for doing or refraining from doing any such act.

 ### 15 Appeal against decision on application for injunction